sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Then Hat Kid seemed to press something on her hat, and after a moment, a bright spear of light engulfed her, causing Mu to flinch and cover her eyes.

-When Mu looked back, Hat Kid was gone.
+When the light was gone, Mu looked back, and Hat Kid was gone.